Non-school leaver entry pathway

 Offers and enrolment

-Check your VTAC account on the day that offers are released (from 2pm on 19 January 2015 for Semester 1 entry, mid-July 2015 for Semester 2 entry) to see if you’ve been offered a place.
+Check your VTAC account on the day that offers are released (from 2pm on 18 January 2017 for Semester 1 entry, late June 2017 for Semester 2 entry) to see if you’ve been offered a place.

 Successful applicants will then be sent an email from the University of Melbourne later the same day, containing detailed information about how to accept the offer and enrol.